Chinese influence on Japanese culture: Buddhism

 Now one of the largest world religions, Buddhism first emerged from India around 6th century BC.
-Buddhism has three major branches, which include Theravada ("Lesser Vehicle" Buddhism), Mahayana (or 'Greater Vehicle' Buddhism) and Vajrayana (Esoteric Buddhism or 'Diamond Vehicle').
+Buddhism has three major branches, which include Theravada ("School of the Elders" Buddhism), Mahayana (or 'Greater Vehicle' Buddhism) and Vajrayana (Esoteric Buddhism or 'Diamond Vehicle').
 Buddhism was brought over to Japan through China and Korea in 552 CE.

 Furthermore, Buddhism was encouraged by those in power, such as Prince Shōtoku.
 He argued that Buddhism was essential in "promoting Chinese ideas".
 Out of the three branches of Buddhism, it was the Mahayana that first became rooted in the Japanese culture.
 In particular, Chan Buddhism, a Chinese school of Mahayana, spread to Japan as Japanese Zen.

 Introduction and establishment of Buddhist sects

 Another example of Chinese influence on Japanese religion is the introduction of Vajrayana Buddhism.
 In the early the Heian period, several Japanese monks who had studied religion in China returned and established Vajrayana Buddhism by the creation of Buddhist sects.
 Specifically, two scholar monks, known as Saichō and Kūkai, helped to create the Tendai sect and Shingon sect.
 The Tendai sect was created in 805 by Saichō following his return from the Tang dynasty of China, and he helped to establish Vajrayana firmly.

 Saichō then traveled to China for eleven months in 804 on the quest for the T'ien-t'ai (or Tiantai), the Chinese Buddhist School.
 Saichō wanted to transfer the idea of the T'ien-t'ai Dharma heritage into Japan but to keep the authenticity of the original Chinese-based Buddhist school.
 In his final month in Ming-chou, Saichō went to Yüeh-chou to gather further religious texts concerning esoteric Buddhism (Vajrayana).
-There, he essentially met the priest Shun-hsiao, who informed and instructed himon Vajrayana Buddhism.
+There, he essentially met the priest Shun-hsiao, who informed and instructed him on Vajrayana Buddhism.
 After his visit to Yüeh-chou, Saichō retrieved Buddhist instruments related to rituals, paintings of the goddesses of Vajrayana, and 38 religious texts related to Mikkyō.
 In accordance to several pieces historical research, "both inside and outside the Tendai school demonstrates that Saichō encounter with Mikkyō in China was rather accidental".
 Furthermore, according to the Japanese historian Kōyū Sonoda, Saichō's original plan was sending two disciples to do his research on the T'ien-t'ai, but it was changed last minute since Emperor Kanmu was able to persuade Saichō to pursue and lead the journey personally.

 From there, Saichō helped to "pave the way" for the Shingon sect to be introduced in 806 by Kūkai.
 For both founders to benefit from the introduction of Buddhism, Saichō stood behind Kūkai and helped him get the mountain temple of Takaosan-ji, northwest of Kyoto, and make it into the original Shingon School.
 In return, Kūkai helped educate and train Saichō and his followers Vajrayana rituals.
 Furthermore, Kūkai also shared his Mikkyō texts, which he had gotten during his final trip to Yüeh-chou, China.